to 150 words </think>

 Health Consequences

 Extreme binge drinking inflicts catastrophic damage on nearly every organ system.
-In practice, prolonged use also weakens the immune system, making individuals prone to infections.
-And the liver faces alcoholic hepatitis and cirrhosis due to overwhelmed detoxification processes.
-The brain experiences neurotoxic effects, impairing memory, decision-making, and increasing dementia risk.
+Prolonged use also weakens the immune system, making individuals prone to infections.
+But the liver faces alcoholic hepatitis and cirrhosis due to overwhelmed detoxification processes.
+But the brain experiences neurotoxic effects, impairing memory, decision-making, and increasing dementia risk.
 The heart suffers from cardiomyopathy, arrhythmias, and increased risk of heart attacks.
 Additionally, sexual health risks skyrocket, including sexually transmitted infections (STIs) and unintended pregnancies due to impaired judgment.

 Psychological and Social Impact